 Cavitation occurs in all propeller driven boats under certain conditions.
 It is easily recognized by sudden increases in RPM's (revving) or a sudden drop in speed.
 This occurs when cavities, or air pockets, form around the propeller.
 Cavitation is infuenced by propeller design, speed, placement and even water temperature.
 In most cases, a change in the drive angle (trim) will correct the problem.
-If the problem persists, you will need to experiment with different size propellers.
+If the problem persists, contact your dealer for assistance.